verdaux/BookNotes/Phrases/Cool phrases 5.md

 - [ ] Interminable amount [of something]
 - [ ] Stay out of harm's way
 - [ ] Make almost edible food
+- [ ] Hypnotized by a strange delight